Salmon and kale curry

 Method

-- Heat the oil in a large pan, add the onions, ginger, garlic, fennel and cumin seeds, and sauté until softened and golden.
+- Heat the olive oil in a large pan over medium heat.
+Add the chopped red onion, ginger, garlic, fennel seeds and cumin seeds.
+Sauté for 3-4 minutes until the onions are soft and golden.

-- Add the kale and sauté until tender.
+- Stir in the kale and cook for 3-5 minutes until wilted and tender.

-- Add the chopped tomatoes, coconut milk, spices and water.
-Season with black pepper and simmer on low heat for 15 minutes until the curry base thickens slightly.
+- Add the chopped tomatoes, coconut milk, garam masala, madras curry powder, paprika, turmeric and water.
+Season with salt and black pepper.
+Stir well, bring to a gentle simmer and cook uncovered for 15 minutes until the sauce thickens slightly.

-- Remove the skin from the salmon fillets, cut each fillet in half, and place in the curry.
-Simmer for another 10-15 minutes until the salmon is cooked and the curry has thickened.
+- Carefully place the halved salmon fillets into the curry.
+Cover and simmer for 10-15 minutes until the salmon is cooked through and the sauce has reduced to a rich consistency.

-- Garnish with coriander and serve with naan bread.
+- Sprinkle with chopped fresh coriander and serve hot with warm naan bread.

 Kale is a good plant source of calcium.
 You can also add spinach as an alternative.
 This curry can be kept in the freezer and goes well with brown rice or wholemeal wraps.
 If you are vegetarian or vegan, replace salmon with pulses (like chickpeas), tofu or tempeh.